 EXPERIENCE: Mr. Seibel has served as a member of our board of directors since December 2020.
-Mr. Seibel has served as a Partner at Y Combinator, an accelerator and investment company for early-stage technology companies since October 2014 and is also currently the Managing Director of YC Early Stage.
+Mr. Seibel has served as a Partner at Y Combinator, an accelerator and investment company for early-stage technology companies since October 2014 and is the former Managing Director of YC Early Stage.
 From February 2012 to August 2012, Mr. Seibel served as Chief Executive Officer of Socialcam, Inc., a social media company, and from June 2007 to October 2011, Mr. Seibel served as Chief Executive Officer of Justin.tv (now known as Twitch.tv), an online video broadcasting company.
+Mr. Seibel currently serves on the board of directors of Reddit, Inc., a community and discussion platform.
 Mr. Seibel holds a B.A. in Political Science from Yale University.
 Mr. Seibel was selected to serve on our board of directors because of his financial and managerial experience.